Having problems with financing your tow trucks or towing vehicles?

 This is even more difficult for those who are looking to start their own towing business.

 Purchasing new tow trucks is an extremely costly endeavor, with maintenance costs mounting higher each year.
 Lots of wear on tear on these trucks with salt and miles.

-This leads to the question: Can your working capital still support your business with these expenses?
+This leads to the question: Can your working capital still support your starting a tow truck business with these expenses?
 You've got to support yourself, possibly family, employees, rent